Nominations for the 2016 Missouri Arts Awards are now open!

 Choosing the Honorees

 The Missouri Arts Awards honorees are selected by an independent panel of distinguished representatives of the arts community from throughout the state.
-These are the panelists who selected the 2014 honorees:
+These are the panelists who selected the 2015 honorees:

-- Cynthia Cartwright, chair; vice chair of Missouri Arts Council and Trust Board
+- Cynthia Cartwright, chair, Kansas City | vice chair of the Missouri Arts Council and Trust Board

-- Jo Anne Grey, St. Joseph; arts advocate
+- Jo Anne Grey, St. Joseph | arts advocate

-- Karen Millsap, Mount Vernon; president; Mount Vernon Regional Arts Council (2013 Arts Organization Award)
+- Karen Millsap, Mt.
+Vernon | president, Mt.
+Vernon Regional Arts Council (2013 Arts Organization Award)

-- Betty Schaper-Fridley, Farmington; retired executive director, Mineral Area Arts Council (2011 Leadership in the Arts Award)
+- Betty Schaper-Fridley, Farmington | retired executive director, Mineral Area Arts Council (2011 Leadership in the Arts Award)

-- Gerry Welch, Webster Groves; Mayor (2013 Creative Community Award)
+- Gerry Welch, Webster Groves | mayor, City of Webster Groves (2013 Creative Community Award)